zkpservices/zkpservices/site/docs/zkp.edited.md

 Combining this cryptographic technique with smart contracts, zkp.services manages and verifies obfuscated (hidden or scrambled) data.

 We use advanced encryption techniques like RSA and AES to ensure data is securely stored and transferred.
-We also add layers of security with features like 2-factor authentication ("2FA") and token systems while maintaining data privacy.
+We also add layers of security with features like 2-factor authentication ("2FA") and token systems while still maintaining data privacy.

 Our protocol offers a secure solution where data can be stored, requested, updated, and validated without sensitive data becoming exposed.
 Instead, mathematical proofs verify the authenticity and integrity of the data, ensuring both privacy and trustworthiness.